eshaz/wasm-audio-decoders/src/mpg123-decoder/README.md

 ### Decoding multiple files using a **single** instance of `MPEGDecoderWebWorker`

 This example shows how to decode multiple files using a single `MPEGDecoderWebWorker` instance.
-This code iterates over an array of input files (Array of Uint8Arrays) and builds a promise chain to decode each file one at a time.
+This code iterates over an array of input files (Array of Uint8Arrays) and queues up each file to be decoded one at a time.

-First, the reduce function is seeded by `decoder.ready` which is the first promise in this promise chain.
+First, wait for the decoder to become ready by calling `decoder.ready`.

 For each iteration, `decode()` is called, it's result is pushed to the `decodedFiles` array, and `decoder.reset()` is called to prepare the decoder for a new file.
-These operations are appended to the promise passed into the first parameter of `reduce`, which is the return result of the previous iteration, and then this entire promise is returned.
+These operations are queued up to the decoder instance and will complete one after another.

-Finally, this promise chain is completed with a call to `decoder.free()` which cleans up the memory stored by the decoder.
+Finally, a call to `decoder.free()` is queued to clean up the memory stored by the decoder.
+This resolves when it and all of the other operations before it complete.

-It's important to note that there is only one `await` operation in this example.
+It's important to note that there is only one `await` operations in this example.
 Decoding can happen asynchronously and you only need to `await` when you need to use the results of the decode operation.

 ```javascript
   const inputFiles = [file1, file2, file3] // Array of Uint8Array file data